Gerardo Hernandez, Assoc. AIA

-Gerardo is a native Spanish speaker (one of several at BRW!) and was born and raised in Uruguay.
+Gerardo is a native Spanish speaker—one of several at BRW!—having been born and raised in Uruguay.
 Before earning his Masters in Architecture, Gerardo designed and managed steel fabrication for the construction industry.
-Some of the projects during his project manager career include a project on the National Mall as well as the design and production of various complex steel structures for projects overseas.
+During his career as a construction project manager, he worked on a project on the National Mall in Washington, D.C., as well as on the design and production of various complex steel structures for projects overseas.
 Through these experiences and others, Gerardo brings a valuable understanding about the construction of projects of various sizes and complexity to brwarchitects.

-At BRW, Gerardo is a skilled project manager who has lead a number of complex projects successfully through construction.
+At brwarchitects, Gerardo is a skilled leader of construction phase services and he has lead a number of complex projects successfully through completion.
 He works closely with Sentara Martha Jefferson Hospital as well as commercial and residential clients.
-He has enjoyed designing residential and small commercial projects in Virginia, as well as being honored to be involved in Habitat for Humanity.
+He has enjoyed designing residential and small commercial projects in Virginia, as well as being involved in Habitat for Humanity.

 bookshelf